jamesmontemagno/app-hotkeytyper/README.md

 2. Enter your desired text in the main window and click "Update Text" to save.
 3. Switch to any application and press CTRL+SHIFT+1 to have Hotkey Typer type the configured snippet.
 4. Minimize to tray to keep the app running in the background.
+	- The global hotkey remains active even after minimizing or toggling taskbar visibility.

 Notes

 - Some applications or elevated processes may block automated input; run Hotkey Typer with matching elevation if needed.
 - Because the app simulates keystrokes, security tools may flag it.
 Only run it in trusted environments.
+ - The tray + taskbar icon is generated at runtime (see `IconFactory.cs`).
+To supply your own static icon, add an .ico file to the project and set `<ApplicationIcon>YourIcon.ico</ApplicationIcon>` in the csproj, then assign it to the tray `NotifyIcon` in `Form1`.
+ - A copy of the generated icon is saved as `HotkeyTyper.ico` (only if the file does not already exist) for convenience.

 ## Typing source code & special characters